Syslog777/Linux-Bash-Tutorial/README.md

 # Essential Linux Programs

+ - gt is a program that is used to evaluate expressions.
+ Usage:
+ > sh
+if INTEGER1 -gt INTEGER2 then
+do

+fi

  - Nmap ("Network Mapper") is an open source tool for network exploration and security auditing.
 It was designed to rapidly scan large networks,